VikParuchuri/vik-blog/_drafts/making-an-app.md

 The problems with the prototype:

 * It crashed after some questions were answered.
-* It didn't have a way to update/edit questions.
+* It didn't have a way to update/edit surveys.
 * Survey answering wasn't fully implemented.

-Ultimately, rather than spend time trying to re-architect the app, I took some design decisions from it and started fresh with a new app.
-This was because the time to re-architect the app was unknown, but I knew I could make an app from scratch in a day.
-I can't emphasize enough how awesome it was that Leo and Jeffrey took the time to work on this.
+Ultimately, rather than spend time trying to re-architect the prototype, I took some design decisions from it and started fresh with a new app.
+This was because the time to re-architect the prototype was unknown, but I knew I could make an app from scratch in a day.
+I can't emphasize enough how awesome it was that Leo and Jeffrey took the time to work on this, and the design decisions (use parse, have individual accounts, etc), helped a lot with making the app.

 ## The fun part!
 (10am - 10:30am)